elephantscale/es-training-new/cybersecurity-iacs/slides/delivery/who-does-what.md

 # Organizing work with Mark and Rod

+* OTCS is in the course title, likely it is this https://otcsalliance.org/
 * (__Rod__) Understand and apply fundamental concepts and methods related to the fields of information technology and Industrial Automation and Control Systems (IACS) cybersecurity.
 * How to align overall organizational operational goals with